DocktorDicking/nixfornix/README.md

 ## TODO:
 * Create something which handles routing (routing service) or adding the routing logic to the state service which kind off makes sense.
-* Create an AuthGuard which keeps routes safe untill authentication is succesfull.
+* Create an AuthGuard which keeps routes safe until authentication is successful.
 Also check the admin flag here.
 This will keep people out untill they are logged in.
 * Add checkbox to login so the user can create a persistent session.
 * Connect API to Angular app and be greeted by bugs :)
-* !!!Fix the sidebar menu toggle.
-The toggle isnt working and after some searching it seems te toggle was using jQuery in the past.
-We should rewrite the jQuery logic into Angular since using jQuery with Angular is a bad idea.